andrest149/RepData_PeerAssessment1/PA1_Template.md

 ```

-The time interval that contains the maximum step is r XmaxV
+The time interval that contains the maximum step is `r XmaxV`.

 ```{r simulation2}